- Free delivery over £40

 - We're rated 4.9 out of 5

-Erythromycin 250mg tablets are an effective antibiotic that is used to kill bacteria that live on the skin and cause symptoms such as redness and blemishes in rosacea.
-Within a couple of months, the skin is left visibly clearer and less irritated.
+Erythromycin 250mg tablets are an effective antibiotic used to treat rosacea.
+The active ingredient kills bacteria that live on the skin and cause symptoms such as redness and blemishes.
+Within 6-8 weeks of use, the skin should be visibly clearer and less irritated.

-Erythromycin is available on private prescription from The Independent Pharmacy.
-Get your treatment delivered quickly by completing an online consultation today.
+You can buy Erythromycin online with a private prescription from The Independent Pharmacy.
+Have your rosacea treatment delivered quickly and conveniently by completing an online consultation today.

 What is Erythromycin?

-Erythromycin is a generic branded macrolide antibiotic that can be prescribed to treat the irritation, inflammation and acne caused by rosacea, available as a 6 or 12 week supply.
-It is suitable for people who are unable to take tetracycline antibiotics such as doxycycline, oxytetracycline or Efracea.
+Erythromycin is a generic branded macrolide antibiotic that can be prescribed to treat the irritation, inflammation, and acne caused by rosacea.
+It is available as a 6- or 12-week supply.
+The drug is suitable for rosacea sufferers who are unable to take tetracycline antibiotics, such as doxycycline, oxytetracycline, or Efracea.

-When Erythromycin is taken twice a day to ease rosacea or acne, most people will notice a significant improvement to the condition of their skin within 2 months.
+When Erythromycin is taken twice a day to treat skin infections such as rosacea or acne, most patients will notice a significant improvement in the condition of their skin within 8 weeks.

 What is Erythromycin used for?